8 Reasons to Never Eat AgaveUpdated: September 06, 2017Healthy Living

 Recall the major scam about soy and how it was promoted (and still is) as healthy back in the early 90’s.
 Consumption of soy is linked to all manner of ill health, in particular, hypothyroidism.
 Menopausal women who buy into the ploy of soy typically end up overweight, losing their hair, and depressed (are you listening, Oprah?).
 The effects on younger folks are no better, and for those unfortunate infants who were fed soy infant formula – well, they have a lifetime of hormonal issues to deal with once puberty hits (if it hits at all for the boys).
 Israel and New Zealand have banned the use of soy infant formula, by the way.
 Still think it’s the best thing for your baby?
 Oh and please don’t put edamame in your child’s lunch thinking its a healthy and green snack!

 Another healthfood scam that is only now coming unwound is canola oil.
 Proponents of canola oil generally have no idea that the name itself is short for “Canadian Oil” after the country where it was developed.
-It is a genetically modified version of rapeseed oil and is about as far from healthy as you can get where vegetable oil is concerned.
+It is a genetically modified version of rapeseed oil.
+It is about as far from healthy as you can get where vegetable oil is concerned.
 Rapeseed oil, from which canola is made, is poisonous and serves as a very effective insect repellent.

-As a result, folks with blood sugar issues (about 80% of folks over 25) who are avoiding sugar have been scammed into thinking agave is a healthy sweetener for them.
+As a result, folks with blood sugar issues (about 80% of people over 25) who are avoiding sugar have been scammed into thinking agave is a healthy sweetener for them.
 While it is true that agave is low in sugar, agave is very very high in fructose.
 The concentration of fructose in agave is actually higher than in high fructose corn syrup (HFCS)!
 And, though it is true that agave won’t spike your blood sugar like white sugar will, this fact does not make it healthy.
 Using a concentrated fructose product like agave may spare your pancreas, but it does a number on your liver.
-Metabolic syndrome, insulin resistance, fatty liver, very dangerous belly fat .. all these are attributed to consumption of agave nectar and other similar products like HFCS.
+Metabolic syndrome, insulin resistance, fatty liver, very dangerous belly fat can be worsened or even caused by excessive consumption of fructose which agave nectar has in spades.